 "I am a physical therapy student, and all I have been doing at the hospital is PT.
 They really paid attention to what I said.
 I'm mostly in the rehabilitation ward.
 I spent one day in out-patient.
 They worry about me getting bored, but I don't feel that way at all.
 The PT's are incredibly nice and seem very willing to learn from me as well as take the time to show me many things, even though they are incredibly busy.
 The patients are great, and I think part of the reason I like being in the same department every day is because I've gotten to know them a bit even though they don't speak any English.
 Most of them seem to love having me around, and they usually just ask me for help without words.
 I'm going to be very sad to leave them...They also have continuing education every Friday, which the director has asked me to attend.
 I also find that good.
 I think the fact that it's a learning hospital and that the director of the PT program specifically has a 5 year plan to make the program more internationally based has produced very good results.
 I also think staying in the same department is a good idea because you get to know the people so they care a bit more about helping you than if you were just in and out in a couple of days."

 Many westerns elect to have dental work in Thailand because of the high quality of care, which means dental interns in Chiang Mai have the chance to learn on modern equipment and wior with highly skilled professionals.
 The hours are Monday-Friday, 5-7 hours per day.
 The dental clinic is located at the hospital, so medical and dental interns commute together.
 This placement is open to serious pre-dental juniors and seniors as well as dental students.
 Interns are assigned to a supervising Thai dentist to shadow and assist as needed.
 Typical procedures include bridges, crowns and extractions.
+Questions?
+Click here

+A letter of recommendation is required from a professor in a relevant field of study.
 The minimum time commitment for health internships is 2 weeks.
 No second language required.

 Our volunteers teach novice Buddhist monks, middle school to high school age, at different monastery schools located in Chiang Mai and Bangkok.
 These teaching positions are a great way to learn about Buddhism and contribute in a meaningful way.
 The schools provide both religious and secular classes, with secondary education offered for boys who are unable to afford such opportunities.
 All the students are novice monks and many, but not all, of the faculty and administration are practicing Buddhist monks.
 In Chiang Mai, one of the schools has both novice monk students and non-monk students (however the majority are monks) separated by classroom.
 Many of the novice monks are orphans from the hill tribes, and some of them are learning Thai as a second language and English as a third.